Frank Bensel makes hole-in-one on back-to-back shots at the U.S. Senior Open

 NEWPORT, R.I. — (AP) — Frank Bensel turned up a pair of aces — on back-to-back holes — in the second round of the U.S. Senior Open at the Newport Country Club on Friday.

-Bensel aced the 184-yard fourth hole and then followed it up with another hole-in-one on the 203-yard fifth.
-Both are par-3.
+Bensel aced the 173-yard fourth hole with a 6-iron and then followed it up with another hole-in-one on the 202-yard fifth with the same club.
+Both holes are par-3.

 While consecutive holes-in-one are exceedingly rare, it’s also unusual for a course to have par-3’s on two straight holes, like the setup at the 7,024-yard, par-70 Newport Country Club this week.